pvang1987/E-Commerce-Back-End/README.md

 # E-commerce Back End with Starter Code
-This repo is used to house code for the E-commerce Bank with starter code
+This repo is used to house code for the E-commerce Back End Challenge with starter code

 # User Story
 AS A manager at an internet retail company